Vehicle Tracking Systems Explained

 Some high value cargo will not even be handed to a haulage company unless they have the correct insurance policy.
 Some cargo’s are so unique that insurers will insist on trackers.
 This is especially true of specialist underwritten policies from Lloyds of London and is often applied to sensitive cargo such as weapons/weapons systems.

 Ask any transport manager, one of the things they are always griping about is having to continually fuel their lorries.
 Add drivers that syphon off diesel into the mix and it is no wonder that fuel is a big bugbear for hauliers the world over.
 Tracking a vehicle allows a transport manager to calculate the distance and speed the lorry has travelled.
 It will also be effective in giving an accurate MPG figure.
 It immediately alerts a transport manager to an issue with the vehicle or driver if they are getting 5mpg instead of the 10mpg they were expecting.

 This is true of all types of fleet.
 From the mighty hauliers and their extensive fleets to small local taxi firms.
 Rental firms like Hertz even use fleet tracking systems to ensure they know where their rentals are at all times.

-This extends to more specialist responses and uses for GPS vehicle trackers, refrigerated units sometimes flag a vehicle if the temperatures are considered outside of the set parameters.
+This extends to more specialist responses and uses for vehicle tracking system.
+Refrigerated units sometimes flag a vehicle if the temperatures are outside of the set parameters.
 Some trailers have trackers that give visual feedback as well as a location.
 Clients can actually watch their cargo in transit in some cases.

-We hope you have found the information about vehicle GPS interesting and useful!
+We hope you have found the information about vehicle GPS tracking!
 If you are interested in a quote from the leading vehicle tracking providers fill out our quote form and we will be in touch.